Redshift space three-point correlation function of IGM at $z<0.48$: Simulations

-In panel (b) of Fig.~\ref{NHI_b_sim}, we compare the $N_{\rm HI}$ distribution we obtained from MBII simulation with the observations.
-The simulations slightly over predict the \NHI\ distributions for $N_{\rm HI}<10^{14}$cm$^{-2}$.
-However, they tend to produce significantly lesser number of high $N_{\rm HI}$ systems (i.e \NHI$\ge 10^{14}$ cm$^{-2}$).
-While a small increase in $\Gamma_{\HI}$ can provide a better matching in the low \NHI\ end, the difference in the high \NHI\ will be increased.
-It is also clear from the figure that inclusion of $b_{\rm turb}$ or using low SNR spectra significantly affects the distribution at the low \NHI\ end.
-In Fig~\ref{NHI_b_sim} we plot median \NHI\ for different $b$-bins (similar to Fig.~\ref{NHI_b}).This also confirms that the median \NHI\ is slightly lower for a given $b$ in MBII simulations.
+In panel (b) of Fig.~\ref{NHI_b_sim}, we compare the $N_{\rm HI}$ distribution we obtained from MBII simulation with the observations. {As the observed distribution is corrected for incompleteness, it reflects the intrinsic distribution.
+This also justifies the usage of simulated spectra with higher SNR.} It is evident from the figure that the simulations slightly over predict the { weak \NHI\ absorbers ($10^{13}$cm$^{-2}<N_{\rm HI}<10^{14}$cm$^{-2}$)}.
+However, they tend to produce significantly lesser number of high $N_{\rm HI}$ systems (i.e \NHI $> 10^{14}$ cm$^{-2}$).
+While a small increase in $\Gamma_{\HI}$ can provide a better matching in the low \NHI\ end, the difference in the high \NHI\ end will be increased.
+It is also clear from the figure that inclusion of $b_{\rm turb}$ significantly affects the distribution at the low \NHI\ end. {In particular, the under prediction of low \NHI\ { absorbers} can be attributed to the additional line broadening making some weak absorption lines to go below the significant level of detection (i.e for a given SNR and \NHI, lines with higher $b$-values are difficult to detect).
+However, as expected the additional broadening has not affected the \NHI\ distribution at higher column densities (in this case above $10^{13.3}$ cm$^{-2}$).
+Similarly, the simulated spectra at lower SNR under predicts the low \NHI\ systems (i.e \NHI $< 10^{14.3}$ cm$^{-2}$).
+Addition of $b_{\rm turb}$ moves the \NHI\ values, where the { simulated} data is complete, to a higher value even in this case.
+Alternatively, addition of $b_{\rm turb}$ will push some low \NHI\ systems below our detection limit.}

+In Fig~\ref{NHI_b_sim2} we plot median $b$ for different \NHI-bins (similar to Fig.~\ref{NHI_b}). {As expected the MBII simulations with SNR=50 have lower median $b$-values compared to observations for all the \NHI\ bins.
+Addition of turbulence broadening improves the matching.
+When we consider the lower SNR simulations the difference between the observed and predicted median $b$-values for a given \NHI\ is larger than that seen for high SNR case.
+Also simple addition of $b_{\rm turb}$ did not help even when we match the overall median $b$ values with observations (see Fig~\ref{NHI_b_sim}).
+This is because at low SNR detection of broad absorption at low \NHI\ is difficult.
+Also the median $b$ values at high \NHI\ in this is higher as Voigt profile fitting will will require less number of components to achieve statistically significant fit. }